-Instagram is the third most popular social media platform with over 1 billion monthly active users.
+Instagram is the fourth most popular social media platform with over 1.4 million monthly active users.
 If your business hasn’t added Instagram to your social media strategy yet, we’re not surprised you’re now considering it.

 But it’s one thing to create a random Instagram post.
 It’s another to fully flesh out your post and create a multi-faceted Instagram content strategy.